SenseiBao/MobTalkerSDK/README.md

 ## Development Workflow

-1. example.py
+1. story.py

 You can think of this as a 'template' file that you can use to create your script.
 There's comments in there explaining the bare basics.

 I suggest start with trying to make simple short story here.

-Once done, just do `python demo.py` or whatever file you name it as.
+Once done, just do `python story.py` or whatever file you name it as.
-That'll create your `Demo.json` file.
+That'll create your `First Meeting.json` file.

 2. characters.py